The History of the Tutorial

 The tutorial method of teaching, where students are taught individually or in very small groups of two or three, developed as the collegiate system in Oxford and Cambridge Universities established itself.
-Teaching has existed in Oxford since the 11th century and the role of tutors was documented in the 15th century, when Oxford tutors were described as ‘having responsibility for the conduct and instruction of their younger colleagues’ (Moore, 1968).
+Teaching has existed in Oxford since the 11th century and the role of tutors was documented in the 15th century, when tutors at the University of Oxford were described as ‘having responsibility for the conduct and instruction of their younger colleagues’ (Moore, 1968).
 Thus, the early role of the tutor was both pastoral as well as academic.

-The Oxford University’s purpose was initially the education of clerics – and the course of study involved the teaching of the seven liberal arts (Grammar, Logic, Rhetoric, Music, Arithmetic, Geometry and Astronomy); the three philosophies (Moral, Metaphysical and Natural); and the two tongues (Greek and Hebrew).
-Oxford has since educated people from all walks of life and from across the globe.
-Oxford was the first university in the English-speaking world, and it remains pre-eminently a place of learning, teaching and research.
+The University of Oxford’s purpose was initially the education of clerics – and the course of study involved the teaching of the seven liberal arts (Grammar, Logic, Rhetoric, Music, Arithmetic, Geometry and Astronomy); the three philosophies (Moral, Metaphysical and Natural); and the two tongues (Greek and Hebrew).
+The University of Oxford has since educated people from all walks of life and from across the globe.
+The University of Oxford was the first university in the English-speaking world, and it remains pre-eminently a place of learning, teaching and research.

-One of the foundations of Oxford’s academic excellence is the dialectic of the individual, discussion-based tutorial which is reputed to have reached its unique status in the middle of the 19th century.
-Professor Benjamin Jowett, classicist and Master of Balliol College, Oxford, is traditionally credited with having been the guiding influence behind the establishment of the tutorial system based on the Socratic method.
+One of the foundations of the University of Oxford’s academic excellence is the dialectic of the individual, discussion-based tutorial which is reputed to have reached its unique status in the middle of the 19th century.
+Professor Benjamin Jowett, classicist and Master of Balliol College, University of Oxford, is traditionally credited with having been the guiding influence behind the establishment of the tutorial system based on the Socratic method.
 His students said of Jowett, ‘his great skill consisted, like Socrates, in helping us to learn and think for ourselves’ (Markham, 1967).
-When Jowett took up the mantle of Vice-Chancellor of Oxford University in 1882, his teaching method of Socratic dialogue became established as a ‘pattern for the whole university’ (Markham, 1967).
+When Jowett took up the mantle of Vice-Chancellor of the University of Oxford in 1882, his teaching method of Socratic dialogue became established as a ‘pattern for the whole university’ (Markham, 1967).

 The Tutorial System Questioned

-However, less than a century later, the tutorial method, like other aspects of the Oxford education, was considered by many to be outmoded and elitist.
+However, less than a century later, the tutorial method was considered by many to be outmoded and elitist.
 In the 1960s, the rapid growth of new universities throughout Britain resulted in accusations that the tutorial method was both inefficient and unsuitable, large lectures being deemed to be the more appropriate method of teaching in the modern university.

 The Tutorial Today

-The tutorial today still maintains its distinctive role in education at Oxford and Cambridge.
+The tutorial today still maintains its distinctive role in education at both Universities of Oxford and Cambridge.
 Described as the ‘jewel in the crown’ (Palfreyman, 2008) of British education, the tutorial is the focus of much praise as the foundation of an Oxbridge education.
 In the last decade, multiple studies have been conducted exploring the unique learning benefits of the tutorial method.
-130 years after it was formally established as the cornerstone of Oxford education, the tutorial method retains its prestige and effectiveness.
-Lord Curzon, the Chancellor of Oxford University declared in 1909: ‘If there is any product of which Oxford has special reason to be proud, which has stamped its mark on the lives and characters of generations of men, and has excited the outspoken envy of other nations, it is that wonderful growth of personal tuition which has sprung up in our midst’ (Palfreyman, 2008).
+130 years after it was formally established as the cornerstone of education at the University of Oxford, the tutorial method retains its prestige and effectiveness.
+Lord Curzon, the Chancellor of the University of Oxford declared in 1909: ‘If there is any product of which the University of Oxford has special reason to be proud, which has stamped its mark on the lives and characters of generations of men, and has excited the outspoken envy of other nations, it is that wonderful growth of personal tuition which has sprung up in our midst’ (Palfreyman, 2008).
 As the present university website states, it is through the tutorial system that ‘students develop powers of independent and critical thought, analytical and problem-solving abilities, and skills in both written and oral communication and argument.